MEET JOHN MCMANUS

 After graduating from college, John served as a White House Staff Assistant in the Administration of President George W. Bush.
 He was assigned to the Executive Office of the President.

-John is a proud resident of Dayton's Belmont neighborhood, where he purchased his first home.
+John resides in historic downtown Centerville.
 He holds a Juris Doctorate from the University of Dayton School of Law and a Bachelor of Arts from the University of Memphis.

 Montgomery County Clerk of Courts, Legal Division, Chief Deputy Clerk of Courts